Brokerage · Guide

 • Fidelity SPAXX (Government Money Market Fund): ~2.62%

-Workaround at Fidelity: investors can manually move cash to FDRXX (Fidelity Government Cash Reserves, ~4.30%) or FZFXX (Fidelity Treasury Money Market) for higher yields.
-But this requires deliberate action — by default, you're earning much less.
+Fidelity workaround: Investors can manually move cash into FDRXX (Fidelity Government Cash Reserves, ~4.30%) or FZFXX (Fidelity Treasury Money Market) for higher yields.
+But this requires deliberate action.
+By default, Fidelity pays much less on idle cash.

-For investors who passively hold cash, Vanguard's default sweep is meaningfully better.
+For investors who passively hold cash — especially retirees drawing down accounts — Vanguard's default sweep is meaningfully better.
+For more on where to park cash, see our high-yield savings guide.

 Fidelity offers: